-(3) In 2019, our Named Executive Officers were awarded 25% of their equity grants in the form of time-based restricted stock units.
-The restricted stock units generally vest in equal annual one-third installments beginning in the year of grant, to the extent the Named Executive Officer continues to be employed through the applicable vesting date.
+In 2020, our Named Executive Officers were awarded 50% of their equity awards in the form of performance-based restricted stock units, with performance criteria based upon three-year cumulative goals for (a) relative total stockholder return (rTSR) and (b) adjusted return on invested capital (ROIC) with a rTSR modifier.
+The performance-based units generally vest three years from the date of grant to the extent that the underlying performance targets have been met and the Named Executive Officer continues to be employed through the applicable vesting date.

-(4) In 2019, our Named Executive Officers were awarded 25% of their equity grants in the form of stock options.
+In 2020, our Named Executive Officers were awarded 25% of their equity grants in the form of stock options.
 Stock options awarded to our Named Executive Officers are incentive stock options to the extent allowed by regulation and the balance are treated as nonqualified stock options.
 Stock options granted to our Named Executive Officers vest and become exercisable in equal annual one-third installments from the date of grant.
 The above options expire seven years from the date of grant.
 The exercise price may be paid in cash or, at the discretion of the Committee, in Shares of our common stock valued at the fair market value on the date of exercise or any combination thereof.
 Under our Stock Plan, the Board may not reduce the exercise price for options or stock appreciation rights by re-pricing or replacing any option award.
-(5) Options under our Stock Plan cannot be granted at less than the Fair Market Value, defined in our Stock Plan as the average of the highest and lowest reported sales prices of our common stock value, due grant date.
-Our Stock Plan as the average of the highest and lowest reported sales prices of our common stock value, defined un our Stock Plan as the average of the highest and lowest reported sales prices of our common stock value, defined un our Stock Plan as the average of the highest and lowest reported sales prices of our common stock value.

-(5) Options under our Stock Plan cannot be granted at less than the Fair Market Value, defined in our Stock Plan as the average of the highest and lowest reported sales prices of our common stock in transactions reported on the composite tape by the NYSE on the grant date.
+Options under our Stock Plan cannot be granted at less than the Fair Market Value, defined in our Stock Plan as the average of the highest and lowest reported sales prices of our common stock in transactions reported on the composite tape by the NYSE on the grant date.
 Our Stock Plan was approved by our Board of Directors and by our stockholders.

-(6) Discloses the aggregate grant date fair value of restricted stock unit awards and stock option awards granted in the fiscal year, calculated in accordance with FASB ASC Topic 718,
+Discloses the aggregate grant date fair value of restricted stock unit awards and stock option awards granted in the fiscal year, calculated in accordance with FASB ASC Topic 718,